Brixel/hackerJeopardy/README.md

 To play the game you need some players, press the 'add player' at the bottom left of the screen to add a player.

+### Or teams

+If you plan to play with teams and want to randomly pick some teams from a large list.
+Just create a file with the .teams extention on a removable drive with all team names seperated by a newline.
+When the 'Team Selector' is selected, you are able to pick some ranom team names from the list.
+When returning to the home screen the teams are added as player names.

 ### Ready to start!

 When ready to start the game, press 'start game' in the bottom right corner of the screen.